Joeltronics/wordlebot/README.md

 ## Status

-So far, only the game itself is implemented - no solving yet.
+So far, only the game itself, and a count/list of possible remaining guesses is implemented - there's no actual solving yet.

 ## FAQ